Trump's influence tested in S.C., Nevada GOP primaries

 Associated Press

-LAS VEGAS (AP) — Former President Donald Trump’s influence over the Republican Party was being tested in a Nevada primary Tuesday while his attempts to shape GOP contests across the country in South Carolina were having mixed results.

-Nevada Republicans were deciding Tuesday between a candidate with a political pedigree and Trump’s backing or a political newcomer as their choice to try to unseat one of the most vulnerable Democratic senators in the country this fall.
+LAS VEGAS (AP) — Donald Trump notched a notable victory Tuesday when voters in South Carolina ousted a five-term incumbent Republican who supported the former president’s impeachment last year.
+But another Trump critic in the state held back a primary challenge, and as polls were closing in Nevada, a Senate race posed an even bigger test of the Trump’s influence over the GOP.

-The primary race was originally expected to be a cakewalk for Adam Laxalt, one of Nevada’s most prominent Republicans who has already won statewide office and attracted support from both Trump and Senate Republican leader Mitch McConnell.
+Nevada’s Senate GOP primary was originally expected to be a cakewalk for Adam Laxalt, one of the state’s most prominent Republicans, who has already won statewide office and attracted support from both Trump and Senate Republican leader Mitch McConnell.

-Long lines kept some polling places open more than an hour late in Clark County, where about three-quarters of the state’s population lives, after polls were officially slated to close at 7 p.m. local time.
+Nevada and South Carolina were among several states holding elections about midway through a primary season that could reshape American politics.
+The races offered a chance for Trump to regain momentum after high-profile stumbles last month in his bid to dominate the GOP ahead of another presidential run.
+The Trump-backed candidate for governor in Georgia, for instance, was defeated by a 50-point margin.

-In South Carolina, Rep. Tom Rice, one of 10 Republicans who supported Trump’s second impeachment, lost his South Carolina primary Tuesday in another sign of Trump’s enduring hold on his party.
-The former president endorsed Rice’s rival, state Rep. Russell Fry, and traveled to the district earlier this year to support Fry.
+But on Tuesday in neighboring South Carolina, one of Trump’s top GOP targets, Rep. Tom Rice, lost his primary after supporting the former president’s second impeachment last year.
+Trump endorsed Rice’s rival, state Rep. Russell Fry, and even traveled to the heavily Republican district earlier this year to encourage residents to vote against their congressman.

-But in another South Carolina House race, incumbent Republican Rep. Nancy Mace prevailed in her primary despite Trump recruiting someone to try to unseat her.
+In another South Carolina House race, however, incumbent Republican Rep. Nancy Mace prevailed in her primary despite Trump recruiting someone to try to unseat her.
 Mace defeated former state lawmaker Katie Arrington even though she had drawn Trump’s ire for criticizing his role in the Jan.
 6 insurrection.

+Speaking to reporters after the results came in, Mace sought to strike a tone of consensus, pledging to “work with anyone who’s willing to work with me, full stop.”

+For his part, Trump posted a statement on his social media platform saying Arrington was a “long shot” who ran a “great race.”
+He offered his congratulations to Mace, who he said should easily prevail over a Democrat in the fall.

 Laxalt is well-known in the state for having served for four years as Nevada’s attorney general and campaigned unsuccessfully for governor in 2018.
 He’s also the grandson of former U.S. Sen. Paul Laxalt.